mamedev/mame/docs/source/initialsetup/compilingmame.rst

 Next you'll need to get SDL2 installed.

-* Go to `this site <http://libsdl.org/download-2.0.php>`_ and download the *Mac OS X* .dmg file
+* Go to `this site <http://libsdl.org/download-2.0.php>`_ and download the *MacOS* .dmg file
 * If the .dmg doesn't auto-open, open it
 * Click 'Macintosh HD' (or whatever your Mac's hard disk is named) in the left pane of a **Finder** window, then open the **Library** folder and drag the **SDL2.framework** folder from the SDL disk image into the **Frameworks** folder

 Lastly to begin compiling, use Terminal to navigate to where you have the MAME source tree (*cd* command) and follow the normal compilation instructions from above in All Platforms.

 It's possible to get MAME working from 10.6, but a bit more complicated: